JMachado98/JMachado98/README.md

 Software Engineer
 -----------------

 I've learning to code for 7 years.
-I started programming in Python, but have really find a passion for FrontEnd Development.
+I started programming in Python, but have really find a passion for FrontEnd Development and UX/UI Design.

 * 🌍  I'm based in Toronto, Canada!
 * ✉️  You can contact me at [johnnymachado490@gmail.com](mailto:johnnymachado490@gmail.com)